isc-projects/bind9/doc/arm/reference.rst

 -  EMPTY.AS112.ARPA
 -  HOME.ARPA

-Empty zones are settable at the view level and only apply to views of class IN.
+Empty zones can be set at the view level and only apply to views of class IN.
 Disabled empty zones are only inherited from options if there are no disabled empty zones specified at the view level.
-To override the options list of disabled zones, you can disable the root zone at the view level, for example:
+To override the options list of disabled zones, disable the root zone at the view level.
+For example:

 ::

            disable-empty-zone ".";

-If you are using the address ranges covered here, you should already have reverse zones covering the addresses you use.
-In practice this appears to not be the case with many queries being made to the infrastructure servers for names in these spaces.
-So many in fact that sacrificial servers were needed to be deployed to channel the query load away from the infrastructure servers.
+If using the address ranges covered here, reverse zones covering the addresses should already be in place.
+In practice this appears to not be the case, with many queries being made to the infrastructure servers for names in these spaces.
+So many, in fact, that sacrificial servers had to be deployed to channel the query load away from the infrastructure servers.

 .. note::

-   The real parent servers for these zones should disable all empty zone under the parent zone they serve.
+   The real parent servers for these zones should disable all empty zones under the parent zone they serve.
 For the real root servers, this is all built-in empty zones.
-This will enable them to return referrals to deeper in the tree.
+This enables them to return referrals to deeper in the tree.

 ``empty-server``
-   Specify what server name will appear in the returned SOA record for empty zones.
-If none is specified, then the zone's name will be used.
+   This specifies the server name that appears in the returned SOA record for empty zones.
+If none is specified, the zone's name is used.

 ``empty-contact``
-   Specify what contact name will appear in the returned SOA record for empty zones.
-If none is specified, then "." will be used.
+   This specifies the contact name that appears in the returned SOA record for empty zones.
+If none is specified, "." is used.

 ``empty-zones-enable``
-   Enable or disable all empty zones.
+   This enables or disables all empty zones.
 By default, they are enabled.

 ``disable-empty-zone``
-   Disable individual empty zones.
+   This disables individual empty zones.
 By default, none are disabled.
 This option can be specified multiple times.

 .. _content_filtering: